posativ/sync.fm/README.md

-# lastsync
+# sync.fm

-lastsync uses your last.fm history to generate playlists based on different keys like a song, tags or artist.
+sync.fm is a library and toolchain to use your last.fm history to generate playlists and fill your mp3 player with a given amount of tracks.
 It offers also some useful tools when interacting with last.fm's API and webservices.

+## bin/sync.fm

+    # update filesystem
+    python bin/sync.fm update

+    # sync your media player
+    python bin/sync.fm sync

-## tools/scrape.py
+## bin/scrape.py

     # downloading whole history using ten simultaneous connections (weee!)
-    python scrape.py -j 10 john > john.txt
+    python bin/scrape.py -j 10 john > john.txt

     # updating file
-    python scrape.py john -u john.txt
+    python bin/scrape.py john -u john.txt

+**NOTE**: you have to turn off "hide realtime stats" in profile settings.

-scrape.py is a multi-threaded tool to get your (almost) complete last.fm scrobbling history.
-It does not depend on last.fm's REST API, because it
-<del>sucks</del> will not give you your complete history (due some database
-changes, don't know or whatever) except some scrobbles at really early time ( early 2008) when you could import your existing iTunes scrobbles.
+scrape.py is a multi-threaded python script to get your (almost) complete last.fm scrobbling history.
+It does not depend on last.fm's REST API, because it <del>sucks</del> will not give you your complete history (due some database changes, don't know or whatever) except some scrobbles at really early time ( early 2008) when you could import your existing iTunes scrobbles.

-It creates a flat textfile with timestamp, artist and title separated by tab, to simplify shell processing (e.g. `wc -l`).
+It produces a long list of timestamp, artist and title separated by tab to simplify shell processing (e.g. `wc -l`).